Index of

 329 I have already chosen what You will.

-God and I, we is!--with apologies for the insult to syntax.
-God willed
+God and I, we is!--sorry about the grammar.
+God willed that I be, and

-that I be, and here I am, in glorious unity with all that is.
-I represent
+here I am, in glorious unity with all that is.
+I represent the Word made

-the Word made substance.
-My mind is an extension of God's mind.
-Today
+substance.
+My mind is an extension of God's.
+Today I am with God in Paradise.

 330 I will not hurt myself again today.